Julia-IO/Interactive_Frontend_Development_Milestone_Project_Hello_Tester/README.md

 ### Content

--   All content was written by the develope, but inspired in a series of existing translation services.
+-   All content was written by the developer, but inspired in a series of existing translation services.

--   There's been a constan effort to give space to the content so that it would be easy to be read.
+-   There's been a constant effort to give space to the content so that it would be easy to be read.

 ### Media